Kentucky Turtles – slowly walking towards extinction?

 When you remove a healthy animal from nature you are deliberately taking away its freedom, its ability to pursue its life as God intended and its ability to mate and increase the species.
 Yes, it may be safer but is that better?

 If you must have a turtle consider adopting a legal species and then take the time to learn how big they get.
 If you follow our Facebook page you have seen the African Spurred Tortoises that have been found on roads by my Fish and Wildlife officers.

-Their owners did not plan ahead and simply dump them because they are now big and harder to care for.
+Their owners did not plan ahead and simply dumped them because they became too big and harder to care for.
 Damien of Arrowhead Reptile Rescue tells me that these tortoises have a very high abandonment rate.

 Some Cool Facts About the Eastern Box Turtle